Checkout our nationally #1 Google ranked blog post about how to build a workplace safety program.

 It’s also worth pointing out that OSHA standards are Federal laws that all impacted employers must follow or face the consequences.
 Companies who fail to do so face major fines and penalties that can run into the $tens and even $hundreds of thousands of dollars, and potential criminal liabilities if employees get killed as a result of employer negligence.

-Which OSHA Standards Apply to Your Company?
+Conduct a Safety Assessment to Determine Which OSHA Standards Apply to Your Company:

 At this point, you might be wondering how to determine which OSHA standards apply to your operations?
 And this question leads us to revealing the first major step that any company needs to take in order to begin the process of implementing an OSHA health and safety compliance program.
 And that first step is to conduct a health and safety audit or assessment of your company to: 1) determine which workplace hazards are present in your operations, which will then 2) determine which OSHA Standards apply to your business.